The Jacman Group provides Arc Flash Electrical Safety Training

 Installing/Maintaining Electrical Equipment, Maintaining Plant or Facility Lighting, Installing/Replacing Motors, Adjusting Motor Overloads, Replacing Fuses, Repairing Motor Controls, Installing/Maintaining HVAC Equipment, Working on Plant or Building Generators, Troubleshooting Plant or Building Electrical Problems, Managing or Supervising Maintenance Operations, etc.

-Electrical Safety Related Work Practices, Recognizing Electrical Hazards- Shock, Electrocution, Arc Flash, Arc Blast, How OSHA and NFPA 70E requirements affect your facility and personnel, Reducing Electrical Hazards, Protection from Arc Flash and Arc Blasts, Choosing Personal Protective Equipment (PPE) to protect against electrical hazards, including Arc Flash and Arc Blast, Approach Boundaries, Flash Boundaries, Limits of Approach, Hazard/Risk Category Classifications, Arc Flash Analysis, Control of Hazardous Energy: Lockout/Tagout (LOTO) Procedures, Energized Work Permits, Voltage Detection & Meter Safety, Emergency Procedures, Job Briefing, Switching Procedures/Model Safety Program Inspecting & Selecting Proper PPE, FR Clothing, Voltage Rated Tools, Qualified and Unqualified Person, Safety-Related Maintenance Requirements, Safety Requirements for Special Equipment, Minimizing Arc Flash Hazards, NFPA 70B, OSHA Requirements, NFPA 70E Standard for Electrical Safety in the Workplace, and much more.
+Electrical Safety Related Work Practices, Recognizing & Preventing Electrical Hazards- Shock, Electrocution, Arc Flash, Arc Blast, How OSHA and NFPA 70E requirements affect your facility and personnel, Reducing Electrical Hazards, Protection from Arc Flash and Arc Blasts, Choosing Personal Protective Equipment (PPE) to protect against electrical hazards, including Arc Flash and Arc Blast, Approach Boundaries, PPE Categories (formally Hazard/Risk Category Classifications) Arc Flash Analysis/Risk Assessment, Control of Hazardous Energy: Lockout/Tagout (LOTO) Procedures, Electrical Safety Program, Energized Electrical Work Permits, Voltage Detection & Meter Safety, Emergency Procedures, Job Briefing, Switching Procedures/Model Safety Program Inspecting & Selecting Proper PPE, FR Clothing, Voltage Rated Tools, Minimizing Arc Flash Hazards, Qualified and Unqualified Person, Facility/Contractor Responsibilities, Safety-Related Maintenance Requirements, Safety Requirements for Special Equipment, NFPA 70B, OSHA Requirements, the NFPA 70E Standard for Electrical Safety in the Workplace, and much more.

 Employees who attend this Arc Flash Training will learn how to perform their jobs more safely.